-For the first time in 2 months, a bell rings again at NYSE
+Bell rings again at New York Stock Exchange as floor reopens

-NEW YORK (AP) — The trading floor of the New York Stock Exchange reopened for the first time in two months Tuesday, but its controlled chaos is more subdued.
+NEW YORK (AP) — The trading floor of the New York Stock Exchange reopened for the first time in two months with New York Gov. Andrew Cuomo ringing the iconic bell, but the controlled chaos was more subdued Tuesday under new pandemic rules.

 The floor, known worldwide for an anarchic atmosphere with traders shouting orders over one another, has been closed since mid-March due to the coronavirus outbreak.
 The NYSE says fewer traders will be on the floor at a given time for now in order to support six-feet social distancing requirements.
 They also must wear masks.